 Photo of Heather Finstuen Heather Finstuen

-Heather Finstuen is a partner in the firm’s CFIUS practice and a co-chair of the Foreign Direct Investment initiative.
-She represents international and domestic companies in numerous industries in securing the approval of CFIUS and provides counseling on negotiating, implementing, and complying with CFIUS national security agreements.
-She frequently advises clients on national industrial security regulations and engages with the Defense Counterintelligence and Security Agency (“DCSA”), the Department of Energy, and other cognizant security agencies on topics including the determination and mitigation of foreign ownership, control, or influence (“FOCI”).
+Heather represents domestic and international companies in numerous industries in securing the approval of the Committee on Foreign Investment in the United States (CFIUS).
+She frequently advises clients on national industrial security program regulations and engages with the Defense Counterintelligence and Security Agency, the Department of Energy, and other cognizant security agencies on the determination and mitigation of foreign ownership, control, or influence (FOCI).